Billionaire Profile

 Early Life

-Shahid Rafiq Khan was born on July 18, 1950, in Lahore, Pakistan, to a middle-class family involved in construction.
-At the age of 16, he moved to the United States to study at the University of Illinois at Urbana–Champaign.
+Shahid Rafiq Khan was born on July 18, 1950, in Lahore, Pakistan, to a middle-class family.
+His father owned a shop, and his mother was a professor of mathematics.
+At age 16, he moved to the United States to study at the University of Illinois at Urbana–Champaign.

 Rise to Success